blueag8/Photography_Website/README.md

 I will be forking this project and continuing to work on it for Henk.

 ## Bugs
-There were several issues when attempting to deploy to Heroku .
+There were several issues when attempting to deploy to Heroku.

 > django.core.exceptions.ImproperlyConfigured: You're using the
 > staticfiles app without having set the STATIC_ROOT setting to a